davidpalacin/proyectoSemana4/README.md

 ## Description <a name = "desc"></a>

-An API using only JavaScript, frameworks/libraries: Express and Sequelize, database done in MySQL.
+An API using JavaScript, frameworks/libraries: Express and Sequelize, database done in MySQL.
+Some useful tools: sequelize-auto, express-generator.

 ## Requisites <a name = "requisites"></a>

 - You need Node.js
-- Optional: Postman or similar to test the API calls.
+- Optional: Postman or similar API REST client to test the calls.

 ## Usage <a name = "usage"></a>